About Backup for VPC

 Backups require that the volume that you're backing up is attached to a running virtual server instance.
 Put another way, you can't back up an unattached volume.

 If a volume has multiple tags, only one tag needs to match for a backup to trigger.
-You can add user tags to boot and data volumes at any time, when you create a virtual server instance or in an instance template.
+You can add user tags to boot and data volumes at any time, when you create a virtual server instance or when you update the volume.

 You must set a retention period for your backups.
 It can be based on the number of days that you want to keep the backups.
 Or it can be based on the total number of backups that you want to retain before the oldest ones are deleted.
 Or you can set it up by specifying both the time limit and the maximum number of backups that you want to keep.
 Planning for the retention and deletion of your backups can keep the costs down.

-When the backup is triggered at the scheduled interval, a backup copy is created of your volume contents.
-The Snapshot for VPC service is used to create a point-in-time copy of your data.
+When the backup is triggered at the scheduled interval, a backup copy is created of your volume by the Snapshot for VPC service.
 When the first backup snapshot is taken, the entire contents of the volume are copied and retained in IBM Cloud® Object Storage.
 Subsequent backups of the same volume capture the changes that occurred since the previous backup.
 You can take up to 750 backups of a volume.

-Backups, like snapshots, have a lifecycle that is independent from the source Block Storage for VPC volume.
+Block storage backups, like block storage snapshots, have a lifecycle that is independent from the source Block Storage for VPC volume.

 You can restore data from a backup snapshot to a new, fully provisioned volume.
 If the backup is of a boot volume, you can use it to provision a new instance.
 However, when you provision an instance by restoring a boot volume from a bootable backup snapshot, you can expect degraded performance in the beginning.
 During the restoration process, the data is copied from IBM Cloud® Object Storage to Block Storage for VPC, and thus the provisioned IOPS cannot be fully realized until that process finishes.